How to calculate employees’ pensionable earnings

 Total earnings are £45,000.
 Contributions are 3% for the employer (£1,350) and 5% for the employee (£2,250).

 Struggling with auto enrolment and not sure if you’re legally compliant?
-Book a consultation.
+Check out our Auto Enrolment Services and book a consultation.